Mark70117/FCND-Motion-Planning/README.md

 #### [IYPPA-1] set_home_postion

 This rubric item is marked in file motion_planning.py with comment IYPPA-1.

 The first line of colliders.csv is 'lat0 37.792480, lon0 -122.397450'.
 The file is opened in a with clause so it will be closed for the np.loadtxt. readline() reads the line as a string. rstrip() removes the newline at the end. str.replace() is used to remove the 'lat0' and 'lon0' characters.
-The remaining character string is split on the ','.  float() is used to convert the string to a floating point number
+The remaining character string is split on the ','.  float() is used to convert the strings to a floating point numbers.

 #### [IYPPA-2] determine your local position relative to global home

-This rubric item is marked in file motion_planning.py with comment IYPPA-2. global_position is set to [self._longitude, self._latitude, self._altitude]
+This rubric item is marked in file motion_planning.py with comment IYPPA-2.

+global_position is set to [self._longitude, self._latitude, self._altitude]
 global_to_local(global_position, self.global_home) determines the current
 local position.